Yapen languages (Austronesian)

-The Yapen languages are the branch of Malayo-Polynesian languages spoken on Yapen Island and the nearby isle of Cenderawasih Bay, both in Papua province of northeastern Indonesia.
+The Yapen languages are the branch of Malayo-Polynesian languages spoken on Yapen Island and the nearby small islands in Cenderawasih Bay, all in Papua province of northeastern Indonesia.

 They share Yapen Ιsland with the Papuan Yawa languages.

 Historical morphology

 Reconstructions of subject markers and inalienable possessive markers for Yapen proto-languages according to Kamholz (2015).
 Note that V = vocalic conjugation, C = consonantal conjugation: